NickyoyoSu/Hyperboilic-LLM/hyperbolic_fully/README.md

 - If remote downloads are slow, pre-download assets and point the paths to local files.
 - Logs typically report cross-entropy and perplexity (PPL).
 Multimodal examples include simple generation demos.

-## Acknowledgements
+## Summary

-- This project builds on PyTorch and the Hugging Face ecosystem (datasets/transformers/diffusers), and draws inspiration from community hyperbolic geometry implementations.
+- This project is an unfinished one, a prototype only.
+We plan to wait until the Hyperbolic Tokenizer is complete before moving forward.
+Alternatively, we can conduct small-scale experiments using the Euclid Tokenizer.